Quick Start

 The Kiskis dashboard at dashboard.kiskis.dev provides:

-- Setup: Enter your Team ID and Bundle ID, paste your provisioning key
+- Setup: Enter your Team ID and Bundle ID, create a provisioning credential

-- Config Editor: Upload and manage configs with version targeting
+- Config Editor: Upload and manage config documents per key, with version targeting

-- Provisioning Keys: Create and revoke keys for CLI/CI access
+- Provisioning Credentials: Create and revoke credentials (

 Authentication is via Cognito (email + password, optional MFA).